flatironinstitute/sciware/02_Testing/slides.md

 ### Modularize your code (functions)

 * Identify testable components to turn into functions
+   * Chunk of calculations
+   * Body of for loop
+   * Pass all inputs as arguments, return outputs
+   * Look for similar (repetitive) parts of code (mode argument)
+* Anything you're not sure about, tricky
+   * That you might try separately or interactively
 * Call these functions from tests and from "real" code